RossMathew/developer-rig/README.md

 2. Open the `scripts` folder in the `developer-rig` folder.
 3. Double-click the `run` file on Mac, `run.cmd` file on Windows.
 The first time you run the script it will take a while since it will install and configure all of the dependencies.

-When you are done using the Developer Rig, you may either close all opened terminal windows or press `Ctrl-C` in all of them.
+When you are done using the Developer Rig, close all opened terminal windows or command prompts.

+There are detailed guides for [Mac](docs/MacLocal.md) and [Windows](docs/WindowsLocal.md) that describe what the above script does to get you from nothing to Hello World.

 See additional documentation on how to use the Developer Rig in Local Mode here: [Using Local Mode](#using-local-mode)